Disney’s Magical Express & Resort Airline Check-in

 If you will be arriving in Orlando from outside the US and clearing Customs in Orlando, be aware that you will have to collect your own bags and walk through Customs with them.
 At that point you can take the luggage with you and check in for the Magical Express bus, or you can hand off the luggage to a Magical Express rep who will have it transported to the hotel.

-- If you haven’t received luggage tags a week before you depart, double-check that you are in the Magical Express system, or have your travel agent do so.
+- (Luggage Service Temporarily Paused) If you haven’t received luggage tags a week before you depart, double-check that you are in the Magical Express system, or have your travel agent do so.
 The number to call is (866) 599-0951.
 Disney’s Magical Express requires a reservation prior to your arrival at Orlando International Airport.
 Disney will not be able to provide this service to guests without an advance reservation for Disney’s Magical Express.

 - You should receive the return time for your bus to the airport the day before departure.
 Take that assigned time very seriously.
-Allow yourself plenty of leeway to get to the Magical Express bus stop at your resort nice and early, because if you miss the assigned bus, in most cases you will NOT be allowed on the next bus, and you’ll have to pay your own way back to the airport.
+Allow yourself plenty of leeway to get to the Magical Express bus stop at your resort nice and early, because if you miss the assigned bus, you will generally NOT be allowed on the next bus, and you’ll have to pay your own way back to the airport.
 Disney is quite inflexible about this.

 Pros and Cons